martijn80/symfonycon-2025-scaling/frankenphp.md

 Go to http://localhost:8081/en/blog/, if you reload it will hard reload the browser

-if you found it stuck at loading run command below in terminal
+if you found it stuck at loading run command below in terminal to restart container in docker

 ```bash
 make down-worker && make up-worker